What’s Skin Care?

 Skin Structure – A Beautiful story

 The skin gives covering to the internal parts of the human body.
 Depending upon its strength and health, it helps in protecting our body from external bruises or injuries.
 Skin is not only an external cover to the body but also protects the blood vessels, sweat glands, fat tissues, hair roots, nerves etc which plays a vital role in the body physiology.
-This is the place where the nerves carry different experiences such as the pain, heat, cold and others.
+This is the place where the nerves carry different experiences such as pain, heat, cold and others.
 When skin gets injured, blood oozes out and it produces a scar.
 When the nerves get damaged skin produces various sensations or no sensation or deformity.

 How much Skin you have?